NOTE: The department is currently planning to admit students for fall 2021.

 Applications are submitted electronically through the Graduate Division's online application website at http://www.grad.berkeley.edu/admissions/grad_app.shtml.
 The online application is available in early Fall.

-Applications are read by an Admissions Committee of 4-6 faculty members, including the Graduate Advisor, representing a variety of specialties and interests.
+Applications are read by an Admissions Committee of 4-6 faculty members, including the Graduate Advisor and the Equity Advisor, representing a variety of specialties and interests.
 We look for the following (different committee members weight these elements differently):

 (a) preparation in Greek and Latin.
-Whether the applicant has a major in Greek or Latin or Classical Languages or some other subject, the committee is looking for, as a minimum, language preparation more or less equivalent to what is received in the undergraduate major at Berkeley itself.
-This includes a full year of introductory language study, three additional semesters in each language, plus two additional semesters of more advanced reading in either Greek or Latin.
-In practice, a student with two years of study in the weaker language is usually considered marginally prepared.
+To thrive in our program you will need to arrive at Berkeley with substantial preparation in both languages; this usually means a full year of introductory language study + three additional semesters in each language, plus two additional semesters of more advanced reading in either Greek or Latin.
 Applicants in Classical Archaeology are expected to meet the same minimum standards of preparation as those in Classics.

 (b) general preparation.
-Elements of additional preparation which reflect favorably include: extensive reading in one or both languages; reading knowledge of modern languages (particularly German and/or French or Italian); courses in disciplines relevant to Classical Studies such as ancient history and archaeology; course in adjacent areas such as literary theory and methodology.
+The committee values various forms of additional preparation such as: extensive reading in one or both languages; reading knowledge of modern languages (particularly German and/or French or Italian); courses in disciplines relevant to Classical Studies such as ancient history and archaeology; courses in adjacent areas such as literary theory and methodology.

 (d) (for international applicants) competence in written and spoken English.
 International applicants should submit a TOEFL score unless their undergraduate or previous graduate work has been carried out at an institution where the language of instruction is English.